Automated Client Deployment

 Our recommendation is to always install the same bitness as the OS.
 While the 32 bit client will run under a 64 bit OS, it will be limited in functionality for tracking certain obscure applications.

-Embedding installer options in exe name
+Embedding installer options in the exe name

 Note that on Windows, all of the above options can be embedded in the file name of the installer, so that you end up with an exe that doesn't require any additional parameters (e.g. could be double-clicked).
 To do this, add an @ symbol just before .exe.
 Then in between the @ and the . add any parameters you would otherwise pass to the exe, replacing spaces with + signs.
 For example, you might name a 64-bit installer:

 Note that for this example we have not included the "-q" parameter.
 If we imagine a user double-clicking this installer, we don’t want it to silently run without any feedback.
+Extremely long file names can have their own issues, but this is an interesting option in some cases.

-Command Line Functions
+Post Install Command Line Functions

 Note that once installed, you can also call certain functions from the command line.
 The most common is sending a GPO or command by other management system to force clients to perform an audit.
 This is useful if you want clients to report in without waiting for a user to log in to trigger a session and scheduled audit.